-The individual has achieved a pass mark for the written test; this will be set at 85% aligned to standard industry knowledge competence testing.
+- The individual has achieved a pass mark for the written test; this will be set at 85% aligned to standard industry knowledge competence testing. - The individual has met all of the requirements of the test specification (Annex E) for the practical timed test. - Performance throughout the test. - Questioning at various stages within the test as part of the overall practical assessment.